insovs/Device-Cleanup/README.md

 Device Cleanup scans every registered device on your system, identifies the ones no longer physically present, and removes them in a single operation.
 The result is a cleaner interrupt table, faster USB initialization, and smoother input — with zero guesswork.

 All changes are limited to phantom entries.
 Active devices and any device with CPU affinity or IRQ pinning configured are never touched.
-If a removed device is reconnected, Windows will simply re-detect it as new — no data is permanently lost.
+If a removed device is reconnected, Windows will simply re-detect it as new — no data is permanently lost and fully safe !

 ---